Stability Constrained Optimization in High IBR-Penetrated Power Systems-Part I: Constraint Development and Unification: Power System Stability Constraint Development

 \subsection{Frequency Stability}

-Although frequency stability constraints do not involve system impedance, it closely relates to the status of SGs through the inertia provision, thus influencing system impedance and interacting with other stability constraints.
-Hence, the frequency stability constraints are also introduced here.
-A novel wind turbine SI control scheme is proposed in \cite{9066910}, which eliminates the secondary frequency dip due to WT overproduction and allows the WT dynamics to be analytically integrated into the system frequency dynamics.
+Although frequency stability constraints do not involve system impedance, they closely relate to the status of SGs through the inertia provision, thus influencing system impedance and interacting with other stability constraints.
+Hence, the frequency stability constraints are also briefly introduced here.
+We consider the metrics of maximum RoCoF, steady-state frequency and frequency nadir during the loss of the largest generation, which can be derived based on the Centre-of-Inertia (CoI) model.
+The first two metrics are simply in linear form, thus not being covered, whereas for the frequency nadir, the following constraint is adopted from \cite{9066910}, where a novel Wind Turbine (WT) Synthetic Inertia (SI) control scheme is proposed.
+It eliminates the secondary frequency dip due to WT overproduction and allows the WT dynamics to be analytically integrated into the system frequency dynamics.
 The frequency nadir constraint is formulated as:

-where $H$ is the sum of conventional inertia $H_c$ and SI of all the wind farms $\sum_{j} H_{s_j}$ with $j\in \mathcal{F}$ being the set of wind farms and $R,\,T_d$ represent the system Primary Frequency Response (PFR) and its delivery time; $\Delta P_L,\, \Delta f_{\mathrm{lim}}$ and $D$ denote system disturbance, limit of frequency deviation and system damping.
-The last term can be interpreted as: SI provision from each wind farm introduces a negative damping to the system proportional to $H_{s_j}$ with the coefficient being $\gamma_j$.
+where $H$ is the sum of conventional inertia and SI of all the wind farms $\sum_{j} H_{s_j}$ with $j\in \mathcal{F}$ being the set of wind farms and $R,\,T_d$ represent the system Primary Frequency Response (PFR) and its delivery time; $\Delta P_L,\, \Delta f_{\mathrm{lim}}$ and $D$ denote system disturbance, limit of frequency deviation and system damping.
+The last term can be interpreted as: SI provision from each wind farm introduces a negative damping proportional to $H_{s_j}$ with the coefficient being $\gamma_j$, due to their recovery effects \cite{9066910}.